One of the few known animals to use tools

 How did the crows reach Hawaii?

 Evidence suggests that the crows first evolved in Asia and then radiated outward to the rest of the world.
-When it arrived on the Hawaiian islands, the crow adapted to the unique micro-climate of its new island habitat.
+When it arrived on the Hawaiian islands, the crow adapted to the unique microclimate of its new island habitat.
 Based on fossil evidence, at least five crow species once occupied Hawaii.
-The Alala is the only one to survive into recent history.View all 72 animals that start with H
+The Alala is the only one to survive in recent history.View all 104 animals that start with H